kgobi16/kgobi16/README.md

-## Hi there I an Tlaitirang Sekgobela Rathete a full stack developer.
+## Hi there I am Tlaitirang Sekgobela Rathete a full stack developer.

  🌱 I’m currently studying my Master of Information Technology degree at University of Technology Sydney